 DIY Diaper Cover

 If you go with a DIY insert, you’ll need to have a diaper cover to hold the pad on your baby.
 The directions for making a diaper cover out of a wool sweater above are great… in a pinch, you could even cut up an old tablecloth.
 If you’d prefer to buy a diaper cover, the least expensive diaper covers on the market, are these Dappi Nylon Pants.
 At Cotton Babies, we sell these in packages of 2 diaper covers for $5.
 At $3.95, a Snappi is another good purchase.
 It holds fabric, a cloth diaper, a towel… whatever… on your baby without the use of pins.
-Our free shipping on any order gets that package to your door hassle free.

 If you don’t have a washer and dryer, you can easily wash your diapers out in the sink with a little dish soap.
 If the diaper was poopy, rinse it out in the toilet before washing in the sink.
 Wash each night and hang the diapers to dry in the bathtub or over a railing.
 Depending on your climate, most diapers will be dry by morning.
 As long as you stay on top of it, this will only take a few minutes.